nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

 Clears all entries from the planner so that you can remove all tasks within the planner at once.
-<br> Automatically brings your calendar back to the current date.
+Calendar will be reset.

 Format: `clear`